Streampunk/arachnid/README.md

 A pull server may be configured in two ways:

 1. Running its own internal clock and allowing multiple clients to make requests for the grains.
 2. Using the pull rate of the client to apply backpressure from the client to the streaming content source of the server.
-In this mode, only one client can be supported directly at a time, although more could be added via, say, a web cache.
+In this mode, multiple clients can still be supported with the client that has pulled the grain with the highest timestamp driving the back pressure.

 In the first mode, clock drift between client and server over time may mean that clients fall off the back of the available grains.
 In the second mode, a stream can run faster then or slower than real time across computers, controlled by back pressure from the ultimate consumer.